Dr. Aviva S.F. CHOW 周聖峰

 - Understanding of particle size and surface effects on absorption, distribution, metabolism, and excretion (ADME) of drug nanoparticles

-- Design and engineer inhalable nanoparticles for superior drug delivery to lung and brain
+- Design and engineering of inhalable nanoparticles for optimal drug delivery to lungs and brain (via nose-to-brain)

 - Development of novel nanotheranostics for Alzheimer’s diseases